wp-plugins/osm/readme.txt

 == Frequently Asked Questions ==

-= Do I need any key or registration to show OSM maps in my blog =
+= Do I need any key or any registration to show OSM maps in my blog =

-No, OSM is under [cc-license] (http://wiki.openstreetmap.org/wiki/OpenStreetMap_License) and you do not need any API-key!
+No, OSM is under [cc-license](http://wiki.openstreetmap.org/wiki/OpenStreetMap_License) and you do not need any API-key!

-= Can I use several maps in the same poost/page =
+= I have limited webspace, why does this plugin use more than 500kB =

-Just use as many shortcodes as you want to, even within one post.
+Feel free to delete the files screenshot-1.png to screenshot-4.png.

 = Can I use OSM-plugin at Wordpress MU? =

 Yes.

-= I tagged my posts/pages with another plugin, can I use this tag wit OSM plugin ? =

-Yes, up to now WPGMG (google-maps-geocoder) plugin is supported, others will follow on request.

 = Why is there no map in the "Edit post" page ? =